 CONS: When it comes to all-natural latex, the cons are few.
 The biggest complaints include the weight of the mattress due to the dense material and the higher than average costs relative average spring beds.
 Latex as a category can also be difficult to find in most cities and is more complex to research and buy.
 Blended and synthetic latex foams also suffer many of the disadvantages of memory foam as well, like complaints of heat and odor, and may be less durable.

-BRANDS: Sealy and Stearns and Foster offer national hybrid and blended latex lines, and several mattress companies include latex layers in their air and spring beds as well.
+BRANDS: Sealy and Stearns and Foster offer national hybrid and blended latex lines, and several mattress companies include latex layers in their spring beds as well.
 For 100% natural latex mattresses, most consumers will have to look online for specialty retailers, as they may be hard to find in showrooms.
-In our recent comparison of latex brands, we found Astrabeds’ 100% natural Talalay latex mattresses to offer ideal features and value relative to five other lines.
+In our recent comparison of latex brands, we found Astrabeds’ 100% natural latex mattresses to offer ideal features and value relative to five other lines.